S4-Hosting/S4-Open-Source-We-Use/README.md

 * Our web servers are Debian or AlmaLinux and run a mixture of Nginx, OpenLitespeed or LiteSpeed Enterprise web server, with Cyberpanel as a control panel.
 * Our mail servers are Ubuntu and are running our customised version of Mail-in-a-box.
 * Our analytics servers are AlmaLinux, running OpenLiteSpeed and Matomo analytics.
-* Our utility server running various monitoring services is Ubuntu and runs Statping as an uptime monitor.
+* Our utilities server running various monitoring services is Ubuntu and runs Statping as an uptime monitor.

 *NOTE: Most of our servers were previously running on CentOS 8.
 When it reached an early EOL and changed to CentOS Stream, we made the decision to put Debian and AlmaLinux at the centre of our new infrastructure changes, because of the organisation, community and principles that empower them, and their lack of any kind of corporate ownership.
 We also really love OpenSUSE Leap.*